CRE FinOps Blog

 Running CAM reconciliation for 10, 20, or 30 properties at the same time requires a different process than doing one property at a time.

-Read PostCAM Audit Defense: Landlord Guide to Surviving a Tenant Audit
+Read PostCAM Audit Defense: How Landlords Survive a Tenant Audit

-When a tenant hires a CAM auditor, most landlords are unprepared.
+When a tenant hires a CAM auditor, most landlords are not ready.
 This guide explains what auditors look for and how to defend your position.

 Read PostCAM Benchmarks for Commercial Real Estate: Portfolio Comparison Guide

-If you don't know whether your CAM rates are high, low, or normal, you can't tell whether your reconciliations are accurate or your expenses are well-managed.
+If you do not know whether your CAM rates are high, low, or normal, you cannot tell whether your reconciliations are accurate or your expenses are well-managed.

 Read PostCAM Exclusion List: Every Non-Recoverable Expense in Commercial Leases